Sunday, June 15, 2025

 Types of Anemia

-• Iron Deficiency Anemia: Anemia caused by a deficiency in iron whether it is due to blood loss, due to diet lacking iron or due to blood not absorbing iron.
+• Iron Deficiency Anemia: Anemia caused by a deficiency in iron, whether it is due to blood loss, due to diet lacking iron, or due to blood not absorbing iron.

 • Vitamin Deficiency Anemia: Anemia caused by a deficiency of vitamin B12 and folic acid whether it is due to not consuming enough vitamin B12 or due to the body not being able to absorb vitamins.
 Vitamin B12 and folic acid both help in the production of RBCs.
 Examples of vitamin deficiency anemia are Pernicious Anemia and Megaloblastic Anemia.
-Due to a lack of substance in the stomach called intrinsic factor, body cannot absorb vitamin B12.
+Due to a lack of substance in the stomach called the intrinsic factor, the body cannot absorb vitamin B12.
 B12 is essential for the production of RBCs.
 Anemia caused by vitamin B12 deficiency is Pernicious Anemia.
-Due to lack of B12 and folate or both, body cannot form RBCs properly causing to have anemia called Megaloblastic Anemia.
+Due to a lack of B12 and folate or both, the body cannot form RBCs properly, causing anemia called Megaloblastic Anemia.
 The cells are larger than normal in size making it hard to exit to the bloodstream from bone marrow.
 That’s why RBCs are less in Megaloblastic Anemia.

-• Aplastic Anemia: This is a type of anemia caused by decreased ability of bone marrow to make RBCs, WBCs, and platelets.
+• Aplastic Anemia: This is a type of anemia caused by the decreased ability of bone marrow to make RBCs, WBCs, and platelets.
 It may be congenital or acquired.

-Risk Factors
+Risk Factors for Anemia

 Anybody can suffer from anemia at any age and some may have higher risk to have anemia.
 There are varied risk factors that increase the chance of developing anemia.